im-sohyeon/Projects_Yonsei/Collecting cups/Collecting_cups.md

-LEGO PROJECT - COLLECTING CUPS WITHIN RED-LINED HOME
+LEGO PROJECT - COLLECTING CUPS TO RED-LINED HOME
 ===
 Making LEGO EV3 to collect/hold each cups and back to the red-lined home
 ---